-Blackboard mobile products may require some modifications to your institution's network configuration (firewall/IP whitelist) to permit data to move between Blackboard Learn and Blackboard's mobile products.
-The Blackboard app utilizes two cloud services: MLCS and mBaaS.
+Blackboard Mobile products may require some modifications to your institution's network configuration (firewall/IP allowed list) to permit data to move between Blackboard Learn and Blackboard's Mobile products.
+The Blackboard app and Blackboard Instructor app utilize two cloud services: MLCS and mBaaS.
 Both services are maintained by Blackboard.

-MLCS is the Mobile B2 registration service that handles the school search during authentication. mBaaS is a backend service that handles all other data requests between Blackboard Learn and the Blackboard app.
+MLCS is the Blackboard Mobile Web Services Building Block registration service that handles the school search during authentication. mBaaS is a backend service that handles all other data requests between Blackboard Learn and the Blackboard app.

-MLCS is now hosted in the Amazon Web Services cloud.
+The Mobile Learn Central Service (MLCS) is hosted in the Amazon Web Services (AWS) cloud.
 Due to the dynamic nature of the scaling features of the AWS cloud, outbound traffic is sent via proxy through a series of static IP NATs to provide a more manageable set of firewall exception points.

 If a firewall exception is made for the "*.medu.com" wildcard domain, this rule will cover all outbound and inbound requirements for Mobile B2 registration.

-For mBaaS, the end-user device and client servers must communicate bi-directionally with the following hostnames/IPs:
+For mBaaS, end-user devices and client servers must communicate bi-directionally with the following hostname/IPs:

 - 220.127.116.11 (North America and South America traffic NAT)